top of page

 Nudo House

 Experience the best ramen in the Midwest at Nudo House!
 Make sure you go hungry because there is something for everyone and you’ll want to try it all.
-They have a few vegetarian options too which is a bonus!
-It’s a colorful, busy place with fun art work all around, and it’s popular among local families and college students.
+They have a few vegetarian options too which is a bonus.
+It’s a colorful, busy place with fun artwork all around, and it’s popular among local families and college students.

 We ordered the Curry Up Ramen with Japanese Squash, the Classic Nudo, Tamarind Tofu, and let’s not forget, Crab Rangoons.
-This is a must go when visiting St. Louis.
+This is a must-go when visiting St. Louis.
 Keep in mind they have two locations; we went to the Delmar location.
-I was never too impressed with ramen until we tried Nudo House, and now I have very high expectations for it.
-(I guess we’ll just have to go to Japan now!)

-What to Do in St. Louis
+Best Things to Do in St. Louis

 • City Garden - walk through sculptures in this downtown city oasis park